-- 7.20 It is agreed that whilst layout and appearance are reserved matters for the new prison, the illustrative site layout reflects the necessary functional form of the proposed development. - 7.21 It is agreed that the proposed landscaping scheme would, once established, soften views of the site and filter them from the local footpath network and other visual receptors. - 7.22 It is agreed that with reference to the adjacent two existing prisons, the design of the new prison would not be out of keeping with the current built form in the locality. - 7.23 The bowling green and club house are submitted in full detail.
+- 5.19.
+It is agreed that whilst layout and appearance are reserved matters for the new prison, the illustrative site layout reflects the necessary functional form of the proposed development. - 5.20.
+It is agreed that the proposed landscaping scheme would, once established, soften views of the site and filter them from the local footpath network and other visual receptors. - 5.21.
+It is agreed that with reference to the adjacent two existing prisons, the design of the new prison would not be out of keeping with the current built form in the locality. - 5.22.
+The bowling green and club house are submitted in full detail.
 It is agreed that the design is of a modern and functional facility that is no larger than necessary.
-The timber cladding would provide a natural finish, blending visually into the woodland close to the site.
-The single storey height of the club house would ensure the development is not visually obtrusive. - 7.24 It is agreed that the boiler house (whilst submitted in outline with all matters reserved except access) would be of a lesser scale than the existing energy centre which would be demolished to make way for the new prison.
-It is agreed that the relocation of the boiler house further towards the centre of the wider prisons site and sited between HMP Wymott and HMP Garth would effectively screen the new built form and limit its impact on the character of the area. - 7.25 It is agreed that notwithstanding matters to be reserved for some elements of the proposal, the development is acceptable from a design perspective.
+The timber cladding would provide a natural finish, blending visually into the woodland close to the site.. - 5.23.
+It is agreed that the boiler house (whilst submitted in outline with all matters reserved except access) would be of a lesser scale than the existing energy centre which would be demolished to make way for the new prison.
+It is agreed that the relocation of the boiler house further towards the centre of the wider prisons site and sited between HMP Wymott and HMP Garth would effectively screen the new built form and limit its impact on the character of the area.